slail/personalProject/README.md

 ### General Assembler Method Processing

-See the Pippin Reference Web Page [Assembly Code](https://www.cs.binghamton.edu/~tbartens/HowTo/PippinReference.html#pasm) section for a detailed description of what is expected and what is allowed in a .pasm file.
 Here are many hints on how to read through that file and convert it to a Pippin Program object.

  - I chose to read the `name`.pasm file using the Java Library Scanner class.
 You can use the `hasNextLine()` and `getNextLine()` methods in the Scanner class to read a single line out of the .pasm file at a time.